-Welcome to the New York City Department of Education Guidance Portal, dedicated to the sharing of resources for School Counselors, partner professionals and school community members supporting student success!
-We thank your for visiting the Guidance Portal regularly.
-For inquiries, please email Guidance@schools.nyc.gov
+Welcome to the New York City Department of Education Guidance Portal, dedicated to the sharing of resources for school counselors, social workers, SAPIS, partner professionals and school community members supporting student success!
+We thank you for visiting the Guidance Portal regularly.
+For inquiries, please email firstname.lastname@example.org.

 Comprehensive School Counseling

 School counselors are a unique group of educators who collaborate with all members of the school community to provide comprehensive support services with the goal of positively impacting the academic achievement, postsecondary preparedness, and personal-social development of New York City public school students.

 1. Academic Planning: ensuring that students, families, and the entire school community are familiar with promotion and graduation standards, and that students pursue a rigorous instructional program aligned to their academic needs.

 2. Postsecondary Planning: ensuring that students and families are aware of the range of secondary and postsecondary schools and programs available, and have the opportunity to plan for and make informed choices regarding their secondary and post-secondary pathways.